-Certain adverse external events, such as pandemics (including, without limitation, the global outbreak of the coronavirus which the World Health Organization named COVID-19 ("COVID-19"), natural disasters, severe weather, technological emergencies, riots, acts of war or terrorism or other circumstances, could potentially disrupt the Authority's ability to conduct its business and adversely affect the performance of the mortgage loans owned or serviced by the Authority.
+Certain adverse external events, such as pandemics, natural disasters, severe weather, technological emergencies, riots, acts of war or terrorism, and the actions of governments, government sponsored enterprises, and businesses in response to such adverse external events, could potentially disrupt the Authority's ability to conduct its business and adversely affect the performance of the mortgage loans owned or serviced by the Authority.
 See "Business Disruption Risk" in "Part III - General Information About the Authority."

-Capitalized terms used in this Official Statement, unless otherwise herein defined, shall have the meanings set forth in a resolution adopted by the Virginia Housing Development Authority (the "Authority") on March 24, 1999, as amended to the date of delivery of the Offered Bonds (the "Current Resolution") authorizing the issuance and sale of the Rental Housing Bonds.
+Capitalized terms used in this Official Statement, unless otherwise herein defined, shall have the meanings set forth in a resolution adopted by the Authority on March 24, 1999, as amended to the date of delivery of the Offered Bonds (the "Current Resolution") authorizing the issuance and sale of the Rental Housing Bonds.
 The Current Resolution, as hereafter modified, amended or supplemented from time to time, is referred to herein as the "Resolution."
 See "Definitions" in "Summary of Certain Provisions of the Current Resolution" for definitions of certain of such capitalized terms in the Current Resolution.
 Unless the context otherwise requires, the following terms are used in this Official Statement to refer to the Rental Housing Bonds listed below.

-Term Referenced Bonds "Rental Housing Bonds" $\!$.
-Currently Outstanding Bonds, the Offered Bonds and any bonds hereafter issued under the Resolution "Currently Outstanding Bonds" $\!$ Bonds previously issued under the Resolution and presently Outstanding as of the date of this Official Statement "Offered Bonds" Rental Housing Bonds, 2024 Series D-Non-AMT "Taxable Bonds" Bonds on which interest is included in gross income for federal income tax purposes "Tax-Exempt AMT Bonds" Tax-Exempt Bonds on which the interest is treated as a preference item in determining the tax liability of individuals and other taxpayers subject to the alternative minimum tax imposed by Section 55 of the Code (as herein defined) "Tax-Exempt Bonds" Bonds, including the Offered Bonds, on which interest is not included in gross income for federal income tax purposes pursuant to Section 103 of the Code "Tax-Exempt Non-AMT Bonds" Tax-Exempt Bonds, including the Offered Bonds, on which the interest is not treated as a preference item in determining the tax liability of individuals and other taxpayers subject to the alternative minimum tax imposed by Section 55 of the Code (but is included in the adjusted financial statement income of certain corporations that are subject to the alternative minimum tax) "Transitioned 1954 Code Tax-Exempt Non-AMT Bonds" Tax-Exempt Bonds on which the interest is not treated as a preference item in determining the tax liability of individuals and other taxpayers subject to the alternative minimum tax imposed by Section 55 of the Code and under prior law was included in the adjusted current earnings of corporations for purposes of the alternative minimum tax (but is included in the adjusted financial statement income of certain corporations that are subject to the alternative minimum tax)
+Term Referenced Bonds "Rental Housing Bonds" Currently Outstanding Bonds, the Offered Bonds and any bonds hereafter issued under the Resolution "Currently Outstanding Bonds" \dots Bonds previously issued under the Resolution and presently Outstanding as of the date of this Official Statement "Offered Bonds" Rental Housing Bonds, 2025 Series B-Non-AMT "Taxable Bonds" Bonds on which interest is included in gross income for federal income tax purposes "Tax-Exempt AMT Bonds" Tax-Exempt Bonds on which the interest is treated as a preference item in determining the tax liability of individuals and other taxpayers subject to the alternative minimum tax imposed by Section 55 of the Code (as herein defined) "Tax-Exempt Bonds" Bonds, including the Offered Bonds, on which interest is not included in gross income for federal income tax purposes pursuant to Section 103 of the Code "Tax-Exempt Non-AMT Bonds" Tax-Exempt Bonds, including the Offered Bonds, on which the interest is not treated as a preference item in determining the tax liability of individuals and other taxpayers subject to the alternative minimum tax imposed by Section 55 of the Code (but is included in the adjusted financial statement income of certain corporations that are subject to the alternative minimum tax) "Transitioned 1954 Code Tax-Exempt Non-AMT Bonds" in determining the tax liability of individuals and other taxpayers subject to the alternative minimum tax imposed by Section 55 of the Code and under prior law was included in the adjusted current earnings of corporations for purposes of the alternative minimum tax (but is included in the adjusted financial statement income of certain corporations that are subject to the alternative minimum tax)

 This Official Statement is being distributed by the Authority to furnish pertinent information in connection with the initial offering of the Offered Bonds.
-The Offered Bonds are being offered hereby pursuant to the Virginia Housing Development Authority Act (the "Act"), the Current Resolution, the Bond Limitations Resolution adopted by the Authority on May 6, 2024 and the Written Determinations as to the terms of the Offered Bonds.
+The Offered Bonds are being offered hereby pursuant to the Virginia Housing Development Authority Act (the "Act"), the Current Resolution, the Bond Limitations Resolution adopted by the Authority on April 29, 2025 and the Written Determinations as to the terms of the Offered Bonds.
 In connection with the prior issuance of Rental Housing Bonds, the Authority has adopted Bond Limitations Resolutions and has executed Written Determinations.
 The Current Resolution, as so amended, modified and supplemented to the date of delivery of the Offered Bonds by such Bond Limitations Resolutions and Written Determinations, is referred to herein as the "Rental Housing Bonds Resolution."